What Does a Black Ring Symbolize?

 2. There is a Range of Price Points

-For the serious purchase that you’re hoping will last a lifetime, steel is a good starting point, then move on to alternative metals, and finally precious metals like black gold.
+Black metals come in a range of prices, from affordable inexpensive bands to sophisticated fine jewelry.
 Much will depend on the purity of the metals and any embellishments, but there’s usually a black ring market for most customers’ budgets.

 3. There is a Range of Materials